 That's what I think, sir.

-Well I think it's already happening.
+Well, I think it's already happening.

 You're supporting him.

-And these we don't need another swamp creature.
+And we don't need another swamp creature.

 That's my guess.

-And in that sense I don't blame people because they've been betrayed and stabbed in the back too much.
+And in that sense, I don't blame people because they've been betrayed and stabbed in the back too much.

 And they've had it.

-So have I. I've I've had it.
+So have I. I've had it.

 I have no patience for laziness, broken promises, incompetence, no sense of urgency, not giving a rip about the people they're supposed to be serving.